 - Relax.
 When stressed out, pain increases for some people.
 Relaxation exercises may help you better manage the pain.
 Such exercises may include deep breathing, visualization and other techniques.

 - Get moving.
 You probably feel like exercise is the last thing you can do when you are in pain.
 You may be afraid that it will cause you to hurt even more.
 But stiff, unused muscles feel more pain than muscles that are toned and flexible.
 With your doctor’s help, you can begin an exercise program that fits your needs.
 You may feel better about yourself and have less pain as your strength grows.

 - Change your focus.
 As you begin to make steps to improve your life, you may see that pain does not need to be the center of your world.
 Choose to focus on your abilities, not your disabilities.
 Your attitude can make a difference.

 - Find support.
-Reach out to a support group.
-Talk to others who are facing similar challenges.
-Share your feelings about what it’s like to live with chronic pain — this may help curb loneliness, isolation and depression.
-You can share what you’ve learned with others and learn from them.
+Consider reaching out to a support group.
+Talking to others who are facing similar challenges and sharing your feelings about what it’s like to live with chronic pain may help curb loneliness, isolation and depression.

 By Kristin Nelson, Contributing Writer

 National Institute of Neurological Disorders and Stroke.
 Chronic pain information page.
 Accessed November 6, 2020.

 American Chronic Pain Association.
 FAQ: What is chronic pain?
 Accessed November 6, 2020.